Doing business in the United Kingdom

 Start work without a permit.

-Transitional arrangements for Croatian nationals were introduced from 1 July 2013 and generally require the individual to apply for a registration certificate (worker authorisation).
+Nationals of Romania and Bulgaria will, until 31 December 2013, have to apply for an accession worker card to work in the UK.
+Transitional arrangements for Croatian nationals were introduced from 1 July 2013 and generally require the individual to apply for a registration certificate.

 Tier 1: entrepreneurs, investors, graduate entrepreneurs and individuals who demonstrate exceptional talent in the fields of art or science.